USS Sedgwick County: Vietnam War Service

 On 4 April, the LST returned to Guam for overhaul.
 In June, she conducted exercises in Japanese waters.
 In July, she returned to the Philippines; and, on 18 August, she resumed support of Market Time activities in South Vietnam as CTU 115.3.9.
 Relieved by in late September, Sedgwick County moved north to Da Nang; loaded a causeway section; then steamed for Subic and Guam.
 Arriving on 17 October, she sailed for Da Nang on 20 November to shuttle cargo to Cửa Việt and Tan My.
 In late December, she headed for Hong Kong, thence, at the end of the year, continued on to Sasebo, Japan, for an extended upkeep period.

 In mid-April 1969.
 Sedgwick County returned to South Vietnam and began a tour as support and re-supply LST for the Naval Support Activity, Saigon.
 During June and early July, she was in the Philippines; and, on 13 July, she returned to Da Nang to join in operations to redeploy Marines from Vietnam.
 On 6 August, she completed her second run from Vietnam to Okinawa; and, on the 8th, she headed for Guam.

 Arriving on the 14th, Sedgwick County prepared for inactivation.
 She was decommissioned on 6 December 1969; and, in 1970, preparations were made to tow her to Vallejo, California, for berthing with the Pacific Reserve Fleet at Mare Island.
 She was struck from the Navy list on 15 March 1975 and transferred to the Royal Malaysian Navy on 7 October 1976 where she served as KD Rajah Jarom (A-1502).

 LST-1123 earned six battle stars for the Korean War and six battle stars and one award of the Meritorious Unit Commendation for the Vietnam War.

 KD Raja Jarom

 The ship was transferred to the Royal Malaysian Navy on 1 August 1976, and renamed KD Raja Jarom (A-1502).
-She was still in service as a stationary tender through 1999.
+She was retired on 9 September 1999.